Ralph Fonseca: Background

+Fonseca's only son, Ralph Fonseca Jr. was killed in a motor accident on 11 September 2007.
+Ralph Fonseca died on 6 June 2025, at the age of 75.

 Political history

 In 1984, he became a candidate for the House of Representatives in Queen's Square, running against attorney and city councillor Dean Barrow.
-He lost and returned to private life until 1989, when he was appointed a Senator and Minister of State in Finance and Leader of Government Business in the Senate until 1993.
+He lost and returned to private life until 1989, when he was appointed a Senator and Minister of State in Finance and Leader of Government Business in the Senate of Belize until 1993.

-In 1993 elections he won in the newly created Belize Rural Central constituency despite the PUP's close overall loss.
+In the 1993 elections he won in the newly created Belize Rural Central constituency despite the PUP's close overall loss.
 He repeated this victory in 1998 and 2003.
 He served in Cabinet as Minister of Budget Management, Investment and Home Affairs until 2003, when he was moved to Finance again while keeping Home Affairs.
 Beginning in 2006, he was in charge only of Home Affairs.
 He became the PUP's national campaign manager in 1985.

 Fonseca was undecided as to whether he would seek a fourth term in the February 2008 election, but he subsequently decided to contest his constituency.
 He was defeated, in what was considered an upset, by the UDP's Michael Hutchinson, a relatively unknown candidate.
 On 14 February, the PUP announced that Fonesca had resigned as PUP campaign manager.